Session Type(s): Panel

 David Jarman was an editor at the Swing State Project (under the nom de blog Crisitunity), and is now an editor of Daily Kos Elections.
 He is a close poll-watcher but is especially interested in the intersection of politics, geography, and demography.
 In his spare time, he is co-author of several textbooks on real estate law and developer of related online courses.
 He lives in Seattle with his wife and two children.

-As a contributing editor at Daily Kos Elections, Jeff Singer (also known by his user name “Darth Jeff”) is primarily involved with the “President-by-LD” project, an ambitious venture to calculate the results of the 2012 presidential election according to the state legislative districts for all fifty states.
+As a senior elections writer at Daily Kos, Jeff Singer is primarily involved with the “Pres-by-LD” project, an ambitious venture to calculate the results of the 2016 presidential election according to the state legislative districts for all fifty states.
 Jeff also regularly writes for the Daily Kos Elections Morning Digest, where he focuses on mayoral races, upcoming primaries, and campaign television ads.
-He graduated from Tulane University with a B.A. in political science and an M.A. in modern European history, and currently lives in New Orleans.
-Despite his user name, he’s actually more of a Trekkie.
+He graduated from Tulane University with a B.A. in political science and an M.A. in modern European history, and currently lives in Boston.

 Steve Singiser has been a contributing editor at Daily Kos since 2009.
 Though most of his work can be found at Daily Kos Elections, he also can be read from time to time at Daily Kos Labor.
 Steve has been a teacher and coach in the Los Angeles area since 1997, and he makes his home there with his wife Kristina and their children Cody and Makenzie.
 After losing nearly 100 pounds, he developed a love for distance running, and will break into the sub-21 minute bracket in the 5K, or collapse heading in that direction.